Flux-driven Josephson traveling-wave parametric amplifier

-The electric diagram of our superconducting microwave circuit is shown in Fig.~1.
-The circuit consists of two inductively-coupled ladder-type transmission lines, i.e. the signal line and the pump line.
-The cells of the signal line include symmetric dc SQUIDs ($I_{c1} = I_{c2} = I_0$) with small geometrical inductances of the loops.
-In this case, the effective critical current $I_c = 2I_{0}|\cos(\Phi/2\varphi_0)|$ and corresponding linear inductance of each SQUID,
+The electric diagram of our superconducting microwave circuit with nominally vanishing losses is shown in Fig.~1.
+The circuit consists of two inductively coupled ladder-type transmission lines: a signal line and a pump line.
+Similarly to the design of the cavity-based JPA studied in Ref. \cite{Castellanos-Beltran2008}, the cells of our signal line include symmetric dc SQUIDs ($I_{c1} = I_{c2} = I_0$) with small geometrical inductances of the loops.
+In this case, the effective critical current $I_c = 2I_{0}|\cos(\Phi/2\varphi_0)|$ and the corresponding linear inductance of each SQUID,